Minoan snake goddess figurines: Knossos figurines

-The two Knossos snake goddess figurines were found by Evans's excavators in one of a group of stone-lined and lidded cists Evans called the "Temple Repositories", since they contained a variety of objects that were presumably no longer required for use, perhaps after a fire.
+The two Knossos snake goddess figurines were found by Evans's excavators in one of a group of stone-lined and lidded cists Evans called them "Temple Repositories", since they contained a variety of objects that were presumably no longer required for use, perhaps after a fire.
 The figurines are made of faience, a crushed quartz-paste material which after firing gives a true vitreous finish with bright colors and a lustrous sheen.
 This material symbolized the renewal of life in old Egypt, therefore it was used in the funeral cult and in the sanctuaries.

 The larger of these figures has snakes crawling over her arms and up to her "tall cylindrical crown", at the top of which a snake's head rears up.
 The figure lacked the body below the waist, one arm, and part of the crown.
 She has prominent bare breasts, with what seems to be one or more snakes winding round them.
 Because of the missing pieces, it is not clear if it is one or more snakes around her arms.
 Her dress includes a thick belt with a "sacred knot".

 The smaller figure, as restored, holds two snakes in her raised hands, and the figure on her head-dress is a cat or panther.
 However, as excavated, she lacked a head and the proper left arm was missing below the elbow.
 The head was recreated by Evans and one of his restorers.
 The crown was an incomplete fragment in the same pit, and the cat/panther was another separate piece, which Evans only decided belonged to the figure some time later, partly because there seemed to be matching fittings on the crown and cat.
 Recent scholars seem somewhat more ready to accept that the hat and cat belong together than that either or both belong to the rest of the figure.

 A third figure, intermediate in size, is broken off at the waist, but the lower part is comparable.
 The cist also contained another arm that might have held a snake.